Welcome to our Governors' section.

 Sarah Saleh - Parent Governor : I currently own and run the local brewery, The Hop Shed.
 Prior to this I was a primary school teacher and then a school advisor, supporting schools in challenging circumstances.
 My passion for education and desire for all children to be enabled to achieve their potential has never left me.
 I was delighted to be elected as a Parent Governor in January 2022 as I hope to be able to draw on my previous experience to support Suckley School in its desire to maximise the learning opportunities and life chances for the children in their care.

-Dale Bradley - Parent Governor: I am Operations Director of an environmental landscaping company based in the Midlands, and have lived in Worcestershire all my life – the past 14 years in Leigh with my wife and daughters.
-Our youngest daughter is a pupil at Suckley School and our eldest has just left Year 6 to join The King’s School in Worcester on a double academic scholarship.
+Dale Bradley: I am Operations Director of an environmental landscaping company based in the Midlands, and have lived in Worcestershire all my life – the past 14 years in Leigh with my wife and daughters.
+Both my children have left now Suckley to join The King’s School in Worcester.

 With a background in outdoor education and coaching and mentoring young people in sports and outdoor pursuits, I am keen to assist the school to help every pupil reach their potential, both through academic attainment and practical experiences.